srirag-vuppala/HodgkinHuxley_model/README.md

 # HodgkinHuxley_model

-A model written in Python to simulate the Hodgkin - Huxley Equations.
+A model written in Python to graph the Hodgkin - Huxley Equations.
 Libraries used: Numpy, Scipy, Matplot

 ##### Org: BEACON Research w/ Dr.Lin